 And so begins Hayato's wild train ride to save Japan from evil with his E5 Hayabusa...

-An upcoming sequel movie, titled Shinkansen Henkei Robo Shinkalion THE ANIMATION: The Mythically Fast ALFA-X that came from the Future, was announced and is scheduled to premiere on December 2019.
+An sequel movie, titled Shinkansen Henkei Robo Shinkalion THE ANIMATION: The Mythically Fast ALFA-X that came from the Future, was announced and released in theaters on December 27, 2019.
+The movie is a Crossover with Neon Genesis Evangelion, Vocaloid, and Godzilla, prominently featuring Shinji Ikari, Hatsune Miku, and a ice-based version of Godzilla.

 Tropes!
 Now Departing!:

-- Action Girl: Hatsune Miku, the female pilot of the H5 Hayabusa Shinkalion.
+- Action Girl: Hatsune Miku (Yes, that Hatsune Miku, more or less), the female pilot of the H5 Hayabusa Shinkalion.

 - All Just a Dream: The entire Evangelion episode is this, revealed after Hayato wakes up at a tree he took a nap under due to the heat that day.